StavarLaurentiu/BookingApp/README.md

-# Further Improvements for Frontent
+# Further Improvements for Frontend

 1. Maybe change the collor scheme
 2. Add "Hotel" field for RoomCard